Fedwire: History

 In the early 1900s, settlement of interbank payments was often done by the physical delivery of cash or gold.
-By 1915, The Federal Reserve Banks began to move funds electronically.
-In 1918, the Banks established a proprietary telecommunications system to process funds transfers, connecting all 12 Reserve Banks, the Federal Reserve Board and the U.S. Treasury by telegraph using Morse code.
+By 1915, the Federal Reserve Banks began to move funds electronically.
+In 1918, a proprietary telecommunications system to process funds transfers was implemented, connecting all 12 Reserve Banks, the Federal Reserve Board and the U.S. Treasury by telegraph using Morse code.
 Starting in the 1920s up until the 1970s, the system remained largely telegraphic; however as technology improved, they began to make the shift from telegraphy towards telex, then to computer operations and then to proprietary telecommunications networks.

 In the early 1980s, Fedwire was taxed to its limit with the result that it was often subject to "throttle", which means that it took messages from the banks more slowly than its normal speed.
 From a user's point of view, throttle was like being put on hold every time one sent a message to the Fed.
 In 1983, the Fed made a major upgrade of the automated system it uses to support Fedwire.
-Because the major banks could not tolerate a long breakdown in their computer operations, the Fed designed its internal systems so that the maximum down time for a breakdown would be limited to a few minutes or a few hours at most.
+Because the major banks could not tolerate a long breakdown in their operations, the Fed designed its internal systems so that the maximum down time for a breakdown would be limited to a few minutes or a few hours at most.
 In an effort to improve operational efficiency, in the 1990s, the Reserve Banks consolidated most mainframe computer operations and centralized certain payment applications.
 More recently, the Reserve Banks have taken advantage of the flexibility and efficiency that Internet protocol (IP) and distributed processing technologies offer.
 These technologies have improved reliability and efficiency of Fedwire greatly.
 Today, three data processing centers support the Fedwire services.
 One site supports the primary processing environment with on-site backup.
 A second site serves an active, "hot" backup facility with on-site backup.
 A third site serves as a "warm" backup facility.
 The three data processing centers are located a considerable distance from one another (i.e., hundreds of miles) in order to mitigate the effects of natural disasters, power and telecommunication outages, and other wide-scale, regional disruptions.
 In addition, all three data processing centers have appropriate security and include various contingency features, such as redundant power feeds, environmental and emergency control systems, dual computer and network operations centers, and dual customer service centers.